lukearp/AzureFunctions/AzureASGManagement/ReadMe.md

 # Scenario

 > VMs are being deployed into an Azure virtual networking environment.
-I need a way to managed Inbound and Outbound Networking Security rules automatically once provisioning.
+I need a way to managed Inbound and Outbound Networking Security rules automatically once provisioned.